Russian filtration camps for Ukrainians

 Map of 20 Russian filtration camps in the Donetsk Oblast of Ukraine, data according to Conflict Observatory and the researchers from Yale University.
 Color coding of camp types:

 Filtration camps, also referred to as concentration camps, are camps used by Russian forces during the Russian invasion of Ukraine to register, interrogate, and detain Ukrainian citizens in regions under Russian occupation before transferring them into Russia, sometimes as part of forced population transfers.
 Filtration camp detainees undergo a system of security checks and personal data collection.
-Detainees are subject to widespread torture, killings, rape, starvation and other grave human rights violations.
+Detainees are subject to widespread torture, killings, rape, starvation, and other grave human rights violations.

 The number of Ukrainian citizens relocated to Russia cannot be independently verified.
-According to the Ukrainian government, some 1.6 million Ukrainians have been forcibly relocated to Russia, with about 250,000 of these being children.
-The Russian government denies it is forcibly removing Ukrainians to Russia and calls the deportations "evacuation".
+According to the Ukrainian government and independent sources, some 1.6 to 4.7 million Ukrainians have been forcibly relocated to Russia, with about 250,000-700,000 of these being children.
+The Russian government denies it is forcibly removing Ukrainians to Russia and calls the deportations "evacuation."

 According to a leaked Russian occupation plan, "filtration" was to represent the foundation of their counter-insurgency and pacification strategy, with Russian occupation authorities planning to pass large portions of the Ukrainian population through the "filtration" process after occupying the entire country.

 Overview

-Occupying powers in international conflicts have the right to register persons within their area of control or even detain civilians under certain circumstances, however, Russia's filtration system violates multiple elements of international humanitarian law and may involve multiple grave human rights abuses.
+Occupying powers in international conflicts have the right to register persons within their area of control or even detain civilians under certain circumstances; however, Russia's filtration system violates multiple elements of international humanitarian law and may involve multiple grave human rights abuses.

 Ukrainians in Russian-occupied zones are often left unable to flee into Ukrainian-held territory, having to either stay in areas experiencing unliveable conditions or flee to other areas under Russian control or into Russia itself.
 To enter Russia, many Ukrainians are forced to undergo "filtration", a process during which they are interrogated, and their biometric data is taken.
 While awaiting "filtration", Ukrainians are settled in so-called "filtration camps", set up ad hoc in various public buildings where the "filtration" takes place.
 After passing "filtration", Ukrainians are reportedly often forcibly transferred to the Russian Far East.

-According to Meduza, filtration most likely occurs either at "filtration posts" which are essentially border crossing points where people have been obliged to voluntarily wait their turn due to the large influx of people trying to cross, or at actual filtration camps where people awaiting "filtration" are temporarily detained.
+According to Meduza, filtration most likely occurs either at "filtration posts," which are essentially border crossing points where people have been obliged to voluntarily wait their turn due to the large influx of people trying to cross, or at actual filtration camps where people awaiting "filtration" are temporarily detained.

-According to a leaked Russian occupation plan, "filtration" was intended to serve as pacification and counter-insurgency strategy following Russian occupation of the entirety of Ukrainian territory.
+According to a leaked Russian occupation plan, "filtration" was intended to serve as a pacification and counter-insurgency strategy following Russian occupation of the entirety of Ukrainian territory.
 According to the occupation plans, large portions of the Ukrainian populations were to be rounded up during door-to-door sweeps and passed through "filtration" in order to compile comprehensive counter-intelligence files: "Filtration would be used to intimidate people, to determine whether they needed to be displaced into Russia, and to lay the groundwork for records to monitor and disrupt resistance networks."